alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔹*Obj-C*
 * [ATTutorialController](https://github.com/AfonsoTsukamoto/ATTutorialController) - A tutorial controller ready to use.
 Uses its own UIWindow.
 * [LNWindowManagerExample](https://github.com/LeoNatan/LNWindowManager) - A window manager that makes working with UIWindow objects easily using an API similar to the UIViewController modal presentation API.

+#### 🔸*Swift*
+* [appresizer](https://www.cocoacontrols.com/controls/appresizer) - AppResizer allows you to change the width of the main window, thereby checking if your app renders correctly on all devices.